divyasonaraa/quasar-blogify/README.md

    - Create a Firebase project on the [Firebase Console](https://console.firebase.google.com/).
    - Obtain your Firebase configuration (API Key, Auth Domain, Database URL, etc.).
-   - Replace the Firebase configuration in `src/boot/firebase.js` with your own.
+   - Replace the Firebase configuration with your own.

 5. Run the app in PWA mode: